Alpha Gamma Delta: Membership

 According to Alpha Gamma Delta, the fraternity has an initiated member base of over 201,000 and 119 active chapters.
-As with all National Panhellenic Conference (NPC) sororities, women may join Alpha Gamma Delta if they attend as an undergraduate a university with an active chapter from which they receive a membership offer.
+As with all National Panhellenic Conference (NPC) sororities, women may join Alpha Gamma Delta if they are undergraduates at a university with an active chapter from which they receive a membership offer.
 Prospective members must meet the fraternity's national minimum GPA requirement (2.5/4.0) as well as the chapter's requirement.
-Alternatively, women past college-age may be invited or may apply to join via alumnae initiation if they are not already a member of another NPC sorority, a process which 20 of the 26 NPC members also participate in.
+Alternatively, women past college age may be invited or may apply to join via alumnae initiation if they are not already a member of another NPC sorority.
 Due to NPC agreements, no woman who has been initiated into another NPC sorority may join another one, although no NPC member is restricted from joining a professional or service Greek letter organization.

-Collegiate members have chapter meetings, philanthropy events, and chapter leadership opportunities; according to the fraternity's website, active membership involves programming with the Epsilon Pi Journey.
 Alumnae in good standing may join one of 250+ alumnae clubs in North America.

-Leadership
+Governance

-International Headquarters is the governing body for all members—undergraduate and alumnae—and is headed by an International President.
+The fraternity's international headquarters is located in Indianapolis, Indiana.
+International Headquarters is the governing body for all members—undergraduate, and alumnae—and is headed by an International President.
 The International Headquarters calls an annual meeting of chapter presidents and any alumnae or collegiate members who wish to attend.
 As chapters expanded early in the 20th century, Alpha Gamma Delta established fraternity provinces organized by geographic region; these have directors who lead each province and represent them to the International Headquarters.

 Individual collegiate chapters follow a standardized leadership structure; they have an elected executive board consisting of a president and several vice presidents with different responsibilities.
 Alumnae often act as advisors or volunteers for a nearby collegiate chapter.

-In 1982, the fraternity launched an annual leadership program, The Leadership Conference, to provide its members with leadership education.
-However, after continual requests for the program to speak at conferences, present at events, or run corporate retreats, this program branched into an organization of its own, the Leadership Institute, which now runs around 60 programs to address women's leadership, both inside and outside of workplaces and careers.

-Today, Alpha Gam hosts an annual Academy for Collegiate Officers and biannual Academies for Chapter Officers and its Volunteer Service Team.
+In 1982, the fraternity launched an annual leadership program, the Leadership Conference, to provide its members with leadership education.
+However, after continual requests for the program to speak at conferences, present at events, or run corporate retreats, this program branched into an organization of its own, the Leadership Institute, which now runs around sixty programs to address women's leadership, both inside and outside of workplaces and careers.
+Alpha Gam also hosts an annual academy for collegiate officers and biannual academies for chapter officers and its volunteer service team.